-Marinate pounded breasts in @JudysChickens Salad Dressing along with sliced lemons and sprigs of thyme.
-You could add a little white balsamic vinegar and Grey Poupon for even more flavor if desired.
+Marinate pounded breasts in @JudysChickens Salad Dressing along with lots of sliced lemons and sprigs of thyme.
+You could add a little white balsamic vinegar and Grey Poupon for even more flavor, if desired.

 Favorite Flavor-Enhancers: The Acids!

 My mother always kept a bottle each of white and red balsamic vinegar in the fridge.
 She especially loved the white.
 Add a few shakes of white to the marinade for an extra burst of flavor.

 Other Foods That Are Good To Serve At A Cookout

 Marlin’s Black-Eyed Pea Salad

 “Croatian Cheese” a Flavorful and Exotic Appetizer Made with Feta and Goat Cheese

 The Classic Pimiento Cheese Sandwich

 LET’S STAY CONNECTED!